Encyclopaedia of Islam

-The Encyclopaedia of Islam (EI) is an encyclopaedia of the academic discipline of Islamic studies published by Brill.
+The Encyclopaedia of Islam (also Encyclopédie de l'Islam and Enzyklopädie des Islām; EI is a common abbreviation in all three languages) is a reference work that facilitates the academic study of Islam.
+It is published by Brill and provides information on various aspects of Islam and the Islamic world.
 It is considered to be the standard reference work in the field of Islamic studies.
 The first edition was published in 1913–1938, the second in 1954–2005, and the third was begun in 2007.

 Content

 According to Brill, the EI includes "articles on distinguished Muslims of every age and land, on tribes and dynasties, on the crafts and sciences, on political and religious institutions, on the geography, ethnography, flora and fauna of the various countries and on the history, topography and monuments of the major towns and cities.
 In its geographical and historical scope it encompasses the old Arabo-Islamic empire, the Islamic countries of Iran, Central Asia, the Indian sub-continent and Indonesia, the Ottoman Empire and all other Islamic countries".

-Standing
+Reception

 EI is considered to be the standard reference work in the field of Islamic studies.
 Each article was written by a recognized specialist on the relevant topic.
-However, unsurprisingly for a work spanning 40 years until completion, not every one of them reflects recent research.

-This reference work is of fundamental importance on topics dealing with the geography, ethnography and biography of Muslim peoples.